Contact our Student Action Network

 I guess I’m not like the other girls.
 I mean, I listen to too much indie folk and watch too many coming of age movies, but that’s pretty much anyone who grew up in suburban Los Angeles.
 I’ve come to love Edinburgh and found it the most welcoming place, something I want to translate to my role on STAN if elected.
 I’ve especially recognised this through my ongoing role as the Equality, Diversity, and Inclusion Curation Officer within our School of Physics and Astronomy, and yes, I can be a bit of a nerd sometimes too.
 It would be cliché to say I’ve always loved nature but ask any environmental scientist (my degree) and that’ll be true.
 I may be biased and therefore consider the climate crisis the most pressing human rights issue, but that’s not to say LGBT+, women’s, and refugee rights aren’t one bit as important to me.

-I’m a queer Scottish non-binary person in the fourth year of my Philosophy and Theology degree at the University of Glasgow.
+I’m Lyall, and I'm in the fourth year of my Philosophy and Theology degree at the University of Glasgow.
 I’m currently on the Amnesty committee at Glasgow as the Secretary and last year I was the Fundraising Officer and I've really loved it.
 I’m interested in working in human rights in the future, and when I graduate, I am looking to do a Masters in Equality and Human Rights.
 In my free time, I love cooking lots of different vegan food for me and my partner, and I’ve also recently started up a little business to sell some earrings I have been making!
 I have also really been enjoying cycling as a way to get fresh air during lockdown.
 I am passionate about many human rights issues, and I would love the opportunity to learn and get more involved in Amnesty.

 I’m Niamh O'Connell, a final year undergrad studying Anthropology and History.
 I’ve been involved with Amnesty throughout my time at QUB in the past being events officer, treasurer and now being the vice-president of Amnesty QUB.
 Some campaigns I care about, poverty, women’s rights and BLM.
 Being at QUB has offered a special opportunity to be apart of the key milestones for human rights like the decriminalisation of abortion and the legalisation of same sex marriage in NI.
 STAN for me would be a great way to enhance not only my own voice but the voice of NI and students across the UK.
 Listening and learning from all students and making what has been a hard year for us all, something we can look back on and be proud of our part in social change!
 Let's empower each other in these trying times and value and learn from our experiences!